raviolli77/machineLearning_breastCancer_Python/README.md

 + **Random Forest**
 + **Neural Networks**

-If you would like to see a walk through of the analysis the jupyter notebook includes running code as well as explanations for algorithms and processes.
+If you would like to see a walk through of the analysis the **Jupyter Notebook** includes running code as well as explanations for algorithms and processes.

 For the script I employed a technique I learned from [Nathan Fritter](https://github.com/Njfritter) (thanks homie).
 It is outlined as such: